MakeSchool/MultiplayerTurnBasedGame-SpriteBuilder/README.md

 ###MainScene
 Displays a list of all current games, divided into three categories:
-- Games where it is the players turn
+- Games where it's the player's turn
-- Games where it is the opponents turn
+- Games where it's the opponent's turn
-- Games that are completed
+- Completed games

-Allows to "Play now" which will either continue an existing game, start a new game against a friend which whom the player hasn't started a game yet or will start a game against a random other player of the game.
+Allows to "Play now" which will either continue an existing game or will start a game against a random player.

 ###FriendListScene
 This scene lists all Facebook players who are also playing the game.
 From where a player can start games against his friends.
 An "invite Friends" button allows players to invite Facebook friends who aren't playing the game yet.